dburian/transformer_document_embedding/notes/longformer.md

 - `loop` -- PyTorch loop; extremely slow, though capable of supporting all three types of attention,
-- `chunks` -- CUDA; splits the matrix into overlapping chunks, consumes quadratic amount of memory, does not support dilatation,
+- `chunks` -- CUDA; splits the matrix into overlapping chunks, consumes double the amount of memory of a perfect implementation since it computes some chunks that are later zero-ed out, does not support dilatation,
 - `cuda` -- custom CUDA kernel; supports all types of attention, as fast as full attention --- to get any faster, one would need to know the ins and outs of a particular GPU/TPU.
 This implementation was used for autoregressive language